-Let's take a look at the name: "Post" means "after," "inflammatory" means "caused by inflammation," and "erythema" means "redness," so it's a red, pink area on the skin left behind from an inflammatory process.
+Let's take a look at the name: "Post" means "after," "inflammatory" means "caused by inflammation," and "erythema" means "redness,".
+So, it's a red, pink, or purple area on the skin left behind from an inflammatory process.

 When acne is in the healing process, the PIE condition arises.
 Healing typically takes place in three phases: inflammation, formation of tissues, and reorganization of the matrix.

-In simple terms, the blood flow stops at the inflammation stage when the blood vessels under the lesion get damaged or ruptured.
-Then these pink or red marks appear it can also leave scars when left untreated.
+In simple terms, the blood flow stops during the inflammation stage when the small blood vessels under the lesion get damaged or ruptured.
+If left untreated, it can also leave ugly scars.

 What causes PIE?

-Although PIE normally goes away on its own, there are various topical treatments that can help speed things up.
-Everything you need to know about it is right here.
+Although PIE normally goes away on its own, there are a wide array of topical treatments that can help speed things up.
+Here is everything you need to know about it!

 1. Vitamin C

 The most prevalent antioxidant in human skin is vitamin C. It is necessary for collagen formation, as well as the reduction of pigmentation and the neutralization of oxidative stress produced by environmental variables (such as UV radiation, pollution, and smoking).